 There is quite a bit of discrepancy between the start and end dates of the Millennial generation.
-In Australia, McCrindle Research define the generational profile as being born between 1980 and 1995.
+In Australia, McCrindle Research defines the generational profile as being born between 1980 and 1995.
 This makes the Millennials aged between 21 and 36.
-The Nielsen Company describes the Millennials as being born between 1997 and 1995 and investment bankers Goldman Sachs categorise the generational group as being between 1980 and 2000.

 In February 2015, McCrindle reported that the Millennials equated to 22% of the Australian population, or 5.22 million.
 They also estimated that they equated to 34% of the workforce and project that in 2025 that they will equate to 33% of the workforce.

 In regards to the other generations, Baby Boomers also make up 22% of the population (5.17 million) the Gen Xers make up about 20% (4.78 million) and the next generation, Gen Z, make up 18% of the population (4.43 million).